teiband/python-plot-utilities/docs/plot_timeseries.md

         index being date, and each column being a different time series. fig, ax:
         Figure and axes objects.
-        If provided, the histograms are plotted on the provided figure and axes.
+        If provided, the graph is plotted on the provided figure and axes.
 If not, a new figure and new axes are created.
     figsize:
         figure size (width, height) in inches (fig object passed via "fig" will over override this parameter)
+    dpi:
+        Screen resolution (fig object passed via "fig" will over override this parameter)
     xlabel:
         Label of X axis.
 Usually "Time" or "Date"
     ylabel: